 Cut food waste

-Food waste doesn’t just waste our money and resources— it sits in landfills and generates a significant amount of CO2 and methane.
+Food waste doesn’t just waste our money and resources— as it sits and decomposes in landfills, it generates a significant amount of CO2 and methane.
 In addition to this, GHG emissions that are emitted during the growing, processing, transport and retail stages of production must also be taken into account.
 Reducing food waste limits these unnecessary emissions and can allow land to be used for non-food production purposes, such as reforestation or conservation.
 Transforming our food systems to be more mindful of where food ends up also offers an opportunity to tackle food scarcity and ensure that the distribution of food is more equitable.

 Changing diets and food security

 Achieving net zero agriculture requires action on both the supply and demand side of food production.
-Promoting environmentally-conscious food products and reducing demand for emissions-intensive foods (such as meat from ruminants like cows) can also bring about net zero agriculture quickly.
+Promoting environmentally-conscious food products and reducing demand for emissions-intensive foods (such as meat and dairy from ruminants like cows) can also bring about net zero agriculture quickly.
 While industries must take bold action on addressing the environmental impacts of agriculture, consumers can also play a role in demanding better products.